patternfly/patternfly-react/packages/react-core/src/helpers/OUIA/OUIA.md

 ## About Open UI Automation

 Open UI Automation (OUIA) is a specification of certain key guidelines to follow when creating a new web framework or application.
-The goal is to ease the burden of individuals wishing to create and maintain automated testing environments.
+The goal is to ease the burden of creating and maintaining automated testing environments.
 OUIA standardizes some HTML attributes and web page behavior.
 It helps to create trivial and unambiguous locators of the elements in the DOM for various automated test suites.